 Final decisions are taking place.
 Help yourself stand out.
 Can you attract people with a reduced price or attentive customer service/pre-sales?

 Once you start mastering which formats resonate most with your audience take your personalisation one step further and think about implementing smart (or custom) content across your site.

-Smart content is the ability to alter content of your B2B website based on the interests of the visitor or previous browsing habits.
-As with most things to do with CRO, smart content helps to create a more personalised experience for the visitor.
-Removing content that doesn’t interest them so they can focus on what they really need.
+Smart content allows you to alter your content based on the interests of the visitor or previous browsing habits.
+As with most online lead gen methods, smart content creates a more personalised experience for the visitor by removing content that doesn’t interest them so they can focus on what they really need.